martinsumner/riak_kv/docs/RiakTheoryGuide.md

 Each primary vnode will store the data from three preflists, and only the data for those preflists - a vnode is never both primary and fallback.
 The keys that map to itself (M), and the keys that map to `(M - 1) mod RingSize` and `(M - 2) mod RingSize` are those preflists.
 Fallback vnodes will contain keys for just one preflist - so every primary failure requires the starting of three fallbacks.

 In reality, the ring appears to be more confusing than it is, as it does not use simple integers `0`, `1`, `2`, `3` etc to represent the positions in the ring.
-It actually uses the position from taking the hash bits from the high end of the hash not the low end i.e. for a RingSize of 256 `Hash band (255 bsl 152)` is used rather than `Hash band 255`.
+It actually uses the position from taking the hash bits from the high end of the hash not the low end i.e. for a ring size of 256 `Hash band (255 bsl 152)` is used rather than `Hash band 255`.
 This causes all the vnodes to be instead named `0`, `1 bsl 152` (i.e. `5708990770823839524233143877797980545530986496`), `2 bsl 152` (i.e. `11417981541647679048466287755595961091061972992`)... etc, but the principle is still unchanged as if they were more simply `0`, `1`, `2`, `3` etc.

 ## Eventual Consistency

 Riak is designed to be eventually consistent, in that it is:

-- Permissive about accepting updates, even when the the current state of the data cannot be guaranteed;
+- Permissive about accepting updates, ensuring data is stored securely on behalf of the application, even when the current state of the data relative to the update cannot be guaranteed;
   - either because some state may be in geographically diverse location where waiting for verification of present state would unacceptably increase latency,
   - or because availability of individual components has limited visibility of the current state.
-- Definitive that all changes will eventually visible;
+- Definitive that all changes will eventually be visible;
   - not just because data is replicated between nodes and between clusters,
   - but also because it is continuously reconciled, with background process that efficiently analyse the overall system for discrepancies and proactively heal those deltas without operator intervention,
   - where that continuous reconciliation occurs both within and between clusters.